 - A booster dose (third dose) should be given if a person has received the two-dose primary vaccination series one year or more previously

 For fast and easy appointment scheduling, Immunize-LA offers appointments as soon as the same day!
-Click the link below to get fully protected and set an appointment.
+Click the button below to get fully protected and set an appointment.